bensilverman/android-geo-tracker/README.md

 By having a local data store of geopoints, battery activity, and device heartbeats, the remote data calls only clear local data when a remote Async Http response returns a successful response.

-This project uses the LoopJ Android Asynchronous Http Client (http://loopj.com/android-async-http/), and the following dependency is declared in gradle.build:
+This project uses the LoopJ Android Asynchronous Http Client (http://loopj.com/android-async-http/), and the following dependency is declared in build.gradle:

 ```
 dependencies {